Azure/autorest/Documentation/building-code.md

 Install the latest Android environment from http://developer.android.com/sdk/index.html.
 You can either install Android Studio if you want to do actual development work in Android, or simply install the [SDK tools](http://developer.android.com/sdk/index.html#Other) that is minimally requried to build the Android code.

-In SDK Manager, make sure that build tools >23.0.1, Android Support Repository, and Google Repository are installed.
+In SDK Manager, make sure that build tools 23.0.1, Android Support Repository, and Google Repository are installed.
 Make sure ANDROID_HOME is in your environment variable.
 If you installed Android Studio, you can find it out from Android Studio settings.
 If you installed SDK tools, its default location is `C:\Program Files (x86)\Android\android-sdk` on Windows.
+If it is not there, it may be in your hidden `AppData\Local` directory.

 #### Gradle
 Install the `Gradle build system` from [Gradle downloads](http://gradle.org/gradle-download/).